nopnop2002/esp-idf-sx126x/ebyte-smd-pcb/README.md

 - Support for orders
  Many PCB manufacturers have pages for ordering, but PCBWay's ordering page is the easiest to use.
  The easiest way to order is to select your PCB size and resist color.
+Other selections remain default.
  PCBWay will provide you with a price after verifying the validity of your board manufacturing information.
  This is very important to me as English is not my native language.